 Before proceeding, it's crucial to understand the difference between the two login types.

-A User is a member of the workspace - someone who belongs to the Neeto product and operates it internally.
+A Team member is a member of the workspace - someone who belongs to the Neeto product and operates it internally.
 For example, in NeetoDesk, customers create tickets and agents resolve them.
-If you want an agent to sign in to NeetoDesk, use User login, because that agent is already a part of your Neeto workspace.
+If you want an agent to sign in to NeetoDesk, use Team member login, because that agent is already a part of your Neeto workspace.

-A Consumer is someone outside the workspace who interacts with it as a customer.
-Use a Consumer login for these external users.
-For example, if you want customers to open or read only the tickets they raised, use a Consumer login: they are not workspace members, but they still need to see their own tickets.
+A Customer is someone outside your workspace who interacts with it.
+Use a Customer login for these external users.
+For example, if you want customers to open or read only the tickets they raised in your NeetoDesk workspace, use a Customer login: they are not workspace members, but they still need to see their own tickets.

 How to set up SSO